Find Your Perfect School

 The Department of English offers comprehensive academic coursework, exciting seminars, and productive faculty-student interactions for a memorable student experience.
 Students learn not just about the English language in all its glory but also about conducting research.
 Career opportunities are available in the publishing, education, and corporate sectors.

 The non-thesis option eases the path toward a master’s degree, although it also has its fair share of challenges.
-The university offers several student support services include library and research support, financial aid, and learning support.
+The university offers several student support services including library and research support, financial aid, and learning support.

 Family, Youth, and Community Sciences